-To prevent damage, the electronic shift 4WD system is designed to allow up to 45 seconds before the shift command is performed.
+To prevent damage, the electronic shift 4WD system is designed to allow up to 45 seconds before a shift command is performed.
 In the event that conflicting shift commands are selected, allow up to 45 seconds for the shift command to be performed prior to reporting any shift concerns to your dealer.

-2WD (2WD High) - Power to rear axle only.
+2H (2WD High) - For general on-road driving.
+Sends power to the rear wheels only.